 6:30 pm Film screening of the groundbreaking new documentary, Endo What?

 7:30 pm Expert panel and Q&A with the film director and physicians and medical experts from UNC and Reply Ob/Gyn & Fertility

-Location: Room 1131 in the Bioinformatics Building at UNC-Chapel Hill (130 Mason Farm Road, Chapel Hill, NC 27599) – plug in to Google Maps, or see driving directions here
+Location: Room 2204 in the Medical Biomolecular Research Building (MBRB) at UNC-Chapel Hill (111 Mason Farm Road, Chapel Hill, NC 27599) – plug in to Google Maps, or see driving directions here

 Tickets: The presentation is FREE and open to the public, but space is limited so please register here to reserve your spot.